sablier-labs/docs/docs/reference/legacy/contracts/non-constant-functions.md

 ## Cancel Stream

 The cancel stream function revokes a previously created stream and returns the tokens back to the sender and/or the recipient.
-If the chain clock did not hit the start time, all the tokens is returned to the sender.
+If the chain clock did not hit the start time, all the tokens are returned to the sender.
 If the chain clock did go past the start time, but not past the stop time, the sender and the recipient each get a pro-rata amount.
-Finally, if the chain clock went past the stop time, all the tokens goes the recipient.
+Finally, if the chain clock went past the stop time, all the tokens go to the recipient.
 This function can be called only by the sender.

 ```solidity
 function cancelStream(uint256 streamId) returns (bool);